GrahamCHill/Projection/readme.md

 VECTOR_DB_URL=http://qdrant:6333
 ```

-This will start the CV Quality Scanner with the backend on port 8000 and the frontend on port 80.
+This will start the Projection with the backend on port 8000 and the frontend on port 80.
 You can access the frontend interface by opening your web browser and navigating to `http://localhost`.

 ### Testing the Integration